"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Halver whispered hoarsely in surprise, "This is not natural…" Corvin too who was behind him, could not speak.

-Anvil pressed his shaking fingers to his temple.
-The wound had gone.
+Anvil pressed his shaking fingers to his head again, and the wound was all gone.
 Everything was gone... except the echo of the voice.

 "Cycle" "Bound."
 "Purpose."